Fazendaaa/FarmNotes/docs/index.md

 ```c
 if ((myPointer = malloc(sizeof(int) * 42)) != NULL)
 ```

+### Memory allocation
+Some awesome tips from Pragmatic Programmer are:

+_"1.
+Deallocate resources in the opposite order to that in which you allocate them.
+That way you won't orphan resource if one resource contains references to another."_

+_"2.
+When allocating the same set of resources in different places in your code, always allocate them in the same order.
+This will reduce the possibility of deadlock."_

 ## Variables
 If you had to declare a variable in the middle of the code, probably this part of the code should be in another function.